 The Native Guards in the Union Army

 Unfortunately for Butler, he could not act immediately.
-The biggest impediment to forming a black regiment was the question of its legality, followed closely by Butler’s genuine concern that the Lincoln administration might rescind his order.
-Earlier efforts at enlisting black troops, like Gen. David Hunter’s ad hoc regiment of freed slaves in South Carolina, ran afoul of legal and political obstacles.
-Further, their lack of discipline decreased the likelihood of black soldiers gaining acceptance in the Union Army.
+The biggest impediment to forming a Black regiment was the question of its legality, followed closely by Butler’s genuine concern that the Lincoln administration might rescind his order.
+Earlier efforts at enlisting Black troops, like Gen. David Hunter’s ad hoc regiment of formerly enslaved men in South Carolina, ran afoul of legal and political obstacles.
+Further, their lack of discipline decreased the likelihood of Black soldiers gaining acceptance in the Union Army.
 In the summer of 1862, however, the most vexing issue was the ambiguous legal status of runaway slaves.
 Moreover, the Native Guards’ offer came at a time when the federal government was loath to anger border slave states such as Maryland and Kentucky.
-Loyal slaveholders feared that an army of black men would encourage slave rebellion.
+Loyal slaveholders feared that an army of Black men would encourage enslaved people to rebel.

-The key legal fact, however, was that under the Confederates, the Native Guards were all free men of color, not slaves.
-When the US Congress passed two acts in July 1862 that authorized commanders to enlist free blacks, Butler quickly raised a single provisional regiment of Union Native Guards.
-This call to arms elicited such an overwhelming response from New Orleans’s free black population that it required the creation of not one but three regiments.
+The key legal fact, however, was that under the Confederates, the Native Guards were all free men of color, not enslaved men.
+When the US Congress passed two acts in July 1862 that authorized commanders to enlist free Black men, Butler quickly raised a single provisional regiment of Union Native Guards.
+This call to arms elicited such an overwhelming response from New Orleans’s free Black population that it required the creation of not one but three regiments.
 (It should be noted, however, that many of the men who enlisted in the Confederate Native Guards chose not to fight for the Union.)
-Along with the 1st Kansas (Colored), which had been raised in a free state, these units would become the first permanent black regiments in the US Army.
+Along with the 1st Kansas (Colored), which had been raised in a free state, these units would become the first permanent Black regiments in the US Army.
 At least in theory, free men of color made up their ranks, though it is likely that some, perhaps many, runaway slaves lied about their freedom in order to enlist.